[Publication date of latest article cited: July 6, 2021]

 If a person or animal goes to a doctor, nurse, veterinarian, etc., tell the health professional about any exposed or sick people or animals in your home.

+In places where COVID-19 infected people lived or visited, scientists found varying amounts of SARS-CoV-2 on surfaces.
+For example, on publicly-used surfaces early in the pandemic, most surfaces had SARS-CoV-2 RNA occasionally (Harvey A, Fuhrmeister, et al.).
 On one of the cruise ships having many infected passengers, scientists found SARS-CoV-2 RNA on many surfaces in rooms of both asymptomatic and symptomatic infected passengers 17 days after the passengers left.
-This shows that the viral RNA can remain there that long, maybe longer, but does not prove that this caused transmission (Moriarty et al.).
+This shows that the viral RNA can remain there that long, maybe longer, but does not completely prove that this caused transmission (Moriarty et al.).
+Some public playground surfaces and water fountains had SARS-CoV-2 RNA (Kozer et al.).

-This new coronavirus SARS-CoV-2 is about as stable on surfaces as the 2003 SARS-CoV virus (Bai et al.; van Doremalen et al.; Zou et al.).
+In comparison, this new coronavirus SARS-CoV-2 is about as stable on surfaces as the 2003 SARS-CoV virus (van Doremalen et al.).
+A review of similar betacoronaviruses (SARS and MERS) and less similar alphacoronaviruses (HCoV, a cause of the common cold) found they can last 9 days (Marzoli et al.; Kampf et al.).
 But the new virus is spreading to more people than SARS, probably because it creates more viruses inside infected people, and can transmit more from asymptomatic infected people to others (van Doremalen et al.).